-We rely on entities outside of our control, which may include academic institutions, CROs, hospitals, clinics and other thirdparty collaborators, to monitor, support, conduct and/or oversee pre-clinical and clinical studies of our current and future product candidates.
+We rely on entities outside of our control, which may include academic institutions, CROs, hospitals, clinics and other third-party collaborators, to monitor, support, conduct and/or oversee pre-clinical and clinical studies of our current and future product candidates.
 As a result, we have less control over the timing and cost of these studies and the ability to recruit trial subjects than if we conducted these trials with our own personnel.
-For example, XEN007 is currently being evaluated under a physician-led, Phase 2 proof-of-concept study as an adjunctive treatment in pediatric patients diagnosed with treatment-resistant CAE.
-In addition, we expect to initiate a Phase 2 proof-of-concept clinical trial this year examining XEN1101 in major depressive disorder and anhedonia in partnership with academic collaborators at the Icahn School of Medicine at Mount Sinai.
+For example, a Phase 2 proof-of-concept clinical trial examining XEN1101 in major depressive disorder and anhedonia is being conducted in partnership with academic collaborators at the Icahn School of Medicine at Mount Sinai, and patient enrollment was initiated in October 2021.